 Corporate experiences are a wonderful way for businesses to make a social impact whilst bolstering their reputation within the community, building teams and developing staff skills.

 Bringing your team for a day at Collingwood Children’s Farm makes an enormous difference to the community and benefits volunteers personally.
-It offers the chance to make social connections, develop skills and confidence and develop professional networks, while earning the satisfaction that only a hard day’s work can bring.

 And, of course, it’s fun!

 By choosing the Farm for your corporate experience, you will be supporting a non-profit organisation which engages with people in the community who are experiencing adversity.
 Your financial contribution will help us care for our animals, conserve our heritage farmland, and fund inclusive programs which develop self-esteem, self-worth and connectedness.
 It is an opportunity for your business to show you truly value your community and want to contribute to its flourishing.